sjkp/Microsoft-teams-docs/teams/troubleshooting.md

-# Troubleshooting the Microsoft Teams (Preview) SDK
+# Troubleshooting the Microsoft Teams (Preview) tabs

 ## Error while reading manifest.json
 Most manifest errors will provide a hint at what specific field is missing or invalid.
 However, if the json file cannot be read as json at all, this generic error message is used.